This page was generated from basics2.ipynb.

 You didn’t enter a number

-In the previous example, if the user doesn’t enter a string that represents an integer, a ValueError is raised by the int function.
-Instead of catching the ValueError, we catch the root of the exception hierarchy, namely Exception.
+.
 This results in catching all possible exceptions.
 But this will cause one typing error in the program to go undetected.
-Change the exception specification from Exception to ValueError to see what this error is.
+Change the exception specification from Exception

-What is the error handling policy in Python
+What is the error handling policy in Python¶

 Python uses a different approach to error checking than many other common languages.
 Instead of trying to beforehand check that all the inputs are of correct type and then contents of input variables are sensible for some operations, Python first tries the operations and then checks whether they caused any exceptions.
 This is partly what duck typing is about: a function works for a set of inputs if all the operations in the function body make sense for those inputs.
 So, that’s why the parameters of functions aren’t specified to be of any certain type.

-Write a function extract_numbers that gets a string as a parameter.
+that gets a string as a parameter.
 It should return a list of numbers that can be both ints and floats.
-Split the string to words at whitespace using the split() method.
-Then iterate through each word, and initially try to convert to an int.
-If unsuccesful, then try to convert to a float.
-If not a number then skip the word.
+Split the string to words at whitespace using the split()

-Example run: print(extract_numbers("abd 123 1.2 test 13.2 -1")) will return [123, 1.2, 13.2, -1]
+Example run: print(extract_numbers("abd 123 1.2 test 13.2 -1"))

-Sequences, iterables, generators: revisited
+Sequences, iterables, generators: revisited¶

-In simple terms, a container is iterable, if we can go through all its elements using a for loop.
+loop.
 All the sequences are iterable, but there are other iterable objects as well.
 We can even create iterable types ourselves.
-In our class there needs to be a special method __iter__ that returns an iterator for the container.
-An iterator is an object that has method __next__, which returns the next element from the container.
-Let’s have a look at a simple example where the container and its iterator is the same class.
+In our class there needs to be a special method __iter__

 [14]: